openmrs/openmrs-module-patientdocuments/readme/PatientIdStickerXSL.md

 - Custom header text on the right
 - Logo handling behavior:
   - Logo path is resolved relative to `OPENMRS_APPLICATION_DATA_DIRECTORY`.
-  - Absolute paths are rejected; path traversal sequences are blocked; non-regular files are ignored.
+  - If none configured or missing, the default OpenMRS logo is loaded from the classpath
-  - If none configured or missing, the default OpenMRS logo is loaded from the servlet context.
+  - Supported formats: PNG only.

 ### Internationalization Section